-- The College's consolidated net expenditure for the year ended 31 August 2023 was £9.8m (2022: £0.3m) - School fee income increased by 5.9% from £59.1m to £62.0m. - The funding of scholarships and bursaries (fee remission) increased by 10.8% from £8.3m to £9.2m. - Donations to the College were £14.2m, compared to £7.9m in the previous year.
-The College is very grateful for the continued generosity of its donors. - Investment income was £16.4m compared to £33.3m in the previous year.
+- The College's consolidated net expenditure for the year ended 31 August 2024 was £16.1m(2023: £9.8m) - School fee income increased by 8.1% from £62.0m to £67.0m reflecting an 8% fee increase. - The funding of scholarships and bursaries (fee remission) increased by 3.3% from £9.2m to £9.5m. - Donations to the College were £6.8m, compared to £14.2m in the previous year.
+The College is very grateful for the continued generosity of its donors. - Investment income was £16.2m compared to £16.4m in the previous year.
 The College operates its investment portfolio on a total return basis, so investment income can vary greatly year on year and is difficult to predict.
 It has no bearing on the operational cashflow of the College.
 The cash available to the College from the endowment is calculated in accordance with the College's self-imposed internal spending rules.
-The cash amount available to drawdown for expenditure in any one year is calculated as 3.5% of the average of the last five years' year-end valuations of investments. - Total charitable expenditure rose by 2.3% from £87.1m to £89.5m.
-The bulk of this comprises the costs of running the College; 55% of these costs are employment costs. - The cost of raising and managing funds decreased by 15.4% from £13.6m to £11.6m.
-Trading costs reduced from £2.7m to £1.4m as the costs of running EtonX are now absorbed through Eton College.
-Investment costs fell to £5.1m from £6.5m. - The College will always have to spend significant amounts of money on maintaining its buildings including its many listed buildings, some of which are listed and of national importance.
-In doing this the College receives no financial support from local or central Government.
-In 2022/23 the College has spent £9.1m (2021/22: £8.2m) on maintenance and running cost of its buildings.

-- Trading income is mostly made up of the aggregation of the turnover of the College's subsidiaries.
-Income was £1.6m (2021/22: £1.5m).
-Please refer to note 4 for more detail relating to the trading subsidiaries of the College. - Net Investment loss of £23.9m (2022: loss of £3.6m) consists of £4.0m realised profit in the securities portfolio and £6.1m realised profit and unrealised loss of £29.9m. - FRS102 Pension Gain of £8.3m (2022/23 gain of £25.1k).
-This is mainly due to the continued increase in bond yields over the year, which has led to a higher discount rate assumption and therefore a lower value being placed on the Scheme's liabilities.
+The cash amount available to drawdown for expenditure in any one year is calculated as 3.5% of the average of the last five years' year-end valuations of investments. - Total charitable expenditure rose by 1.7% from £89.5m to £91.1m.
+The bulk of this expenditure relates to the costs of running the College. - The cost of raising and managing funds increased by 20% from £11.6m to £13.9m.
+Investment costs increased from £5.2m to £7.4m mostly as a result of costs for commercial property projects. - The College will always have to spend significant amounts of money on maintaining its buildings including its many listed buildings, some of which are listed and of national importance.
+In doing this the College receives no financial support from local or central Government. - Trading income is mostly made up of the aggregation of the turnover of the College's subsidiaries.
+Income was £1.8m (2023: £1.6m).
+Please refer to note 4 for more detail relating to the trading subsidiaries of the College. - Net Investment gain of £27.9m (2023: loss of £23.9m) consists of £44.1m realised gain and £16.2m unrealised losses - FRS102 Pension loss of £0.6m (2023 gain of £8.3m).